DigiScore/neoscore/README.md

 ![A score with colored blocks and squiggly lines](/gallery/promo_image.png) *[Example source](/examples/promo_image.py)*

 Neoscore is a Python library for creating scores without limits.
 While other notation software assumes scores follow a narrow set of rules, neoscore treats scores as shapes and text with as few assumptions as possible.
 In neoscore, staves and noteheads are just one way of writing.
-In addition to conventional export formats, it features an experimental runtime allowing interactive live coding and animation.
+Its programmatic nature makes it especially useful for generative scoremaking, and it even supports experimental animation and live-coding!

 ## Quick Start